NourhanSaeed707/company-system-backend/README.md

 - The project is built using Spring Boot, which provides a powerful platform for building web applications.
 We are using MySQL as the database to store employee and department information

 ## Features:
+1. Employee management: The system allows the admin to create, edit, delete, and get one employee.
+The admin can view all employees in the system or search for a specific employee by name or department.